Should I Put my Video on YouTube?

 YouTube Will Suck Visitors Away From Your Website?

 In the vast majority of cases, if you use YouTube to embed your video into your website, YouTube is very likely going to suck your potential visitors into visiting YouTube instead of visiting your website.

 This is because the YouTube location of the video will almost certainly outrank your website location of your video in search engine results – after all, Google own YouTube.

 Some of the best minds in tech spend their days making YouTube as compelling as possible, so once your potential audience arrives on YouTube it’s highly unlikely that the viewer is going to return to their original search engine results and give your website a go.

-Half an hour later your audience is much more likely to be down a YouTube rabbit hole watching cats on photocopiers, memes and breaking news.
+Half an hour later your audience is much more likely to be down a YouTube rabbit hole watching dancing goats and breaking news.

 YouTube’s Domain Authority?

 A domain authority score is a summary measure of the search engine ranking power of a website.

 YouTube has a very high domain authority, which means it is likely to outrank the vast majority of other websites.
 In fact, YouTube’s domain authority is around 100 – the highest there is.

 To put this in perspective – as it stands at the time of writing – the BBC website has a domain authority of 97, John Lewis 83 and my favourite Dorset pub 27; it’s a very good pub mind, but if they were to put a video on both their website and YouTube, optimised for ‘Dorset Pubs’, users will surely end up watching the video on YouTube and not on the pub website.